-Approximately 8,000 people in Cambridgeshire are living with dementia.
-For their families looking after them knowing what the healthcare services can provide and the charities that are out there can help take some of the stress out of the experience.
+Approximately 7,000 people in Cambridgeshire are living with dementia.
+For the families looking after them, knowing what the healthcare services can provide and what charities are out there can help take some of the stress out of life.

-Age Space has made a great, clear downloadable guide to Caring for Someone with Dementia that can help you with every aspect in your care journey.
+Age Space has also made a great, clear and downloadable guide to Caring for Someone with Dementia that can help you with every aspect in your care journey.

 NHS Services for People with Dementia in Cambridgeshire

 For an overview of how the NHS services are run in Cambridgeshire, take a look at our Elderly Care in Cambridgeshire page.

 Memory Assessment Service